FabRuju/Unity-Attributes-Essentials/README.md

 [H1("This is a header 1")]
 public int someVariable;

-//You can customize the Text and BackgroundColor, the HEX strings are OPTIONAL to place, you can even only put the HEX_TextColor if you want
+/*You can customize the Text and BackgroundColor, the HEX strings are OPTIONAL to place, you can even only put the HEX_TextColor if you want*/

 [H1("This is a header 1", "#HEX_TextColor", "#HEX_BackgroundColor")]
 public int someVariable;

-[H1("This is a header 1", "#HEX_TextColor")]
+[H1("", "#HEX_TextColor")]
 public int someVariable;

-//You can customize the TopSpacing as well like this, the HEX strings are OPTIONAL to place, you can even only put the HEX_TextColor if you want
+/*You can customize the TopSpacing as well like this, the HEX strings are OPTIONAL to place, you can even only put the HEX_TextColor if you want*/

 [H1("This is a header 1", (float) spacing, "#HEX_TextColor", "#HEX_BackgroundColor")]
 public int someVariable;

-[H1("This is a header 1", (float) spacing, "#HEX_TextColor"]
+[H1("This is a header 1", (float) spacing, "#HEX_TextColor")]
 public int someVariable;

 [H1("This is a header 1", (float) spacing)] public int someVariable;

+/*You can customize the Alignment as well like this, the HEX strings are OPTIONAL to place, you can even only put the HEX_TextColor if you want */

 ```